IBM RS/6000

-The RISC System/6000 (RS/6000) is a family of RISC-based Unix servers, workstations and supercomputers made by IBM in the 1990s.
-The RS/6000 family replaced the IBM RT PC computer platform in February 1990 and was the first computer line to see the use of IBM's POWER and PowerPC based microprocessors.
+The RISC System/6000 is a family of RISC-based (Reduced Instruction Set Computer-based) Unix servers, workstations and supercomputers made by IBM in the 1990s.
+The RS/6000 family replaced the IBM RT PC computer platform in February 1990 and is the first computer line to see the use of IBM's POWER and PowerPC based microprocessors.
 In October 2000, the RS/6000 brand was retired for POWER-based servers and replaced by the eServer pSeries.
-Workstations continued under the RS/6000 brand until 2002, when new POWER-based workstations were released under the IntelliStation POWER brand.
+Workstations continued under the RS/6000 brand until 2002, when new POWER/-based workstations were released under the IntelliStation POWER/ brand.

+The RS/6000 floating-point execution unit (FPU) enabled major improvements in the speed and accuracy of floating-point operations.
+The key feature of the FPU was introducing the MAF (multiply-add fused) operation, which has since become standard in most modern processors.